Last Updated: July 13, 2024

 Working with a Microsoft Project Coach and or Earning a Microsoft Project Certificate

-If you are working with a Master Class Coach, send them your updated journal as scheduled.
+If you are working with an MS Project Master Class Coach, send them your updated journal as scheduled.

 If you are not working with a Master Class Coach but plan to apply for either of the MS Project Master Class certificates, this journal will be submitted for review by a Master Class Reviewer.
 Be sure to make the appropriate backups.